IRT-SystemX/dqm-ml/README.md

 For some domain_gap examples, the **200_bird_dataset** will be required.
 It can be downloaded from this [link](http://minio-storage.apps.confianceai-public.irtsysx.fr/ml-models/200-birds-species.zip).
 The zip archive shall be extracted into the ```examples/datasets/``` folder.

-1 pipeline example that instanciates every metrics implemented in dqm-ml named ```pipeline_example.yaml``` and its corresponding results ```results_pipeline_example.yaml```
+1 pipeline example that instanciates every metrics implemented in dqm-ml named ```pipeline_example.yaml``` and its corresponding results ```results_pipeline_example.yaml```.

-1 pipeline example similar to the previous one, but with different datasets path, as shown in the example of how using the containerized version
+1 pipeline example similar to the previous one, but with different datasets path, as shown in the example of how using the containerized version.

 ## References

 ```
 @inproceedings{chaouche2024dqm,